硬控

 Hard Control / Total Domination

 Borrowed from gaming, where 'hard control' means a status effect that completely immobilizes a character — think stun or freeze.
-Chinese Gen-Z repurposed it to describe being utterly captivated by someone or something: a celebrity, a song, a show, even a snack.
+Emerging around 2021, chinese Gen-Z repurposed it to describe being utterly captivated by someone or something: a celebrity, a song, a show, even a snack.
 It's not a crush; it's a full system shutdown.
 You can't move, can't think, can't escape.
 Peak parasocial vocabulary for the chronically online.

 Cultural Context